ankowals/saf/README.md

 	go to http://localhost:8082

-Please note that usage of clean keyword ensures that artifacts from previous test execution are removed first.
+Please note that usage of clean keyword ensures that artifacts (like logs, reports, screenshots) from previous test execution are removed first.

 One can also use IntelliJ to run a feature file.
 In that case only log file will be created.
 To run a test from IntelliJ a cucumber plugin is used.
 Please click with right mouse button on the feature file name and choose 'Run'.